HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/index.md

         - For every item on the tree, you can click the **Context menu** icon to open the Context menu.
 This menu shows you more available actions for your selected page.

     For more information, see [Adding reusable page components to your page](../../../build_sites/create_sites/adding_pages_content_more/toolbar_add_comp.md).
+    3. Allow you to control the size of the site toolbar
 2. Click this icon to open the **Project menu**.
 In a project, you can group content and page edits together to make managing and publishing related changes easier.
 From the **Projects menu**, you can create a new project or manage existing projects.
 For more information, see [Projects: Organizing and coordinating changes to your site](../../../build_sites/create_sites/adding_pages_content_more/projects_organizing_coord_chgs_site/index.md).

 3. Toggle this switch to go on or off Edit mode.
 Edit mode must be on to edit pages and content items in the website.
 When you turn on Edit mode, the site toolbar and Site Manager open automatically.